link1905/system-design-101/content/docs/system-administration/system-protection/iam.md

 u -> s: Send the token
 ```

-##### Exchange Code
+##### Authorization Code Grant

-To avoid the problem,
-the concept of exchanging access tokens is introduced.
-Instead of responding access tokens directly,
+To mitigate the aforementioned security risk, the OAuth 2.0 framework introduces the concept of **authorization code grant**.
-the resource service sends back an **Exchange Code**.
+Instead of the resource service directly sending an access token to the user's browser, it sends back a temporary **Authorization Code**.

 ```d2
 shape: sequence_diagram